 Veggies – Toss in as many as you’d like!
 I keep it simple with green peas but you can’t go wrong with spinach, red bell peppers, or sweet potatoes in curry.

 Spices – Make sure your spices are fresh!
 Otherwise, the curry can taste dull and not as flavorful.
-If you’re looking for a spicy cauliflower curry recipe, feel free to add some ground ginger or cayenne pepper to the mix.
+For a spicy cauliflower curry recipe, you can use several spices.
+You can add ground ginger, turmeric, chili powder, coriander powder, garam masala, or cayenne pepper.

 The Easiest Way To Cut Cauliflower